 • You should use the normal form and meet the normal timescales.
 You can find more information on our IMC pages.
 The SU Advice and Support Centre will be able to talk through your options with you, so please contact them if you have any questions or concerns.

 • We have waived the requirement for formal evidence (for example, a note from a doctor) due to the circumstances and the pressures on the NHS and other health services.
 You should just make sure to tell us what happened and how it affected your assessment.

-In summary, this semester you do not have to submit an IMC in order to have IMC-related decision-making applied to your academic outcomes.
+In summary, in Semester 2, and during the supplementary assessment period, you do not have to submit an IMC in order to have IMC-related decision-making applied to your academic outcomes.
 No-detriment measures apply without your needing to take any additional action.

 Where can I find copies of the emails sent to students?

 All the emails sent to students about on coronavirus (COVID-19) can be found here.
 This page will be regularly updated.

 What will replace in-person exams?

 There will be no examinations held on campus in Semester 2 or during the supplementary assessment period.
 Your Department will set an alternative form of assessment.
 Departments are currently developing plans for alternative assessments that will be suitable for your course.
 Your Department will be in touch once details of these have been finalised.